-a.
-The chief executive officer of the College is the dean of the Graduate College.
+- a.
+The chief executive officer of the College is the dean of the Graduate College. - b.

-b.
 The dean shall be appointed annually as specified in Article III, Sec.
 3b of the Statutes upon the advice of the Graduate College Executive Committee.
 The Executive Committee shall appoint a subcommittee from among its members, individuals knowledgeable of the dean's performance to develop recommendations.
-The recommendations shall be presented to the Executive Committee for action.
-The advice of the Executive Committee shall indicate whether the dean should be re-appointed, may make suggestions for improved performance, and may indicate if any early performance evaluation should be scheduled.